jdjabbour/comic_collector_app/README.md

 # Comic Collector App
-An app to catalogue your comics.
+This is a proof of concept for an app to catalogue your comics.
+The intent is to make this into a python based mobile app.